TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Slug.rst

 Within TYPO3, a slug is always part of the URL "path" - it does not contain scheme, host, HTTP verb, etc.

-A slug is usually added to a TCA-based database table for example pages.
+A slug is usually added to a TCA-based database table, for example pages.
 The TCA then contains rules for evaluation and definition.

 When applied to pages a hierarchy of pages is often represented by a combined slug: From each page the